thoresonjd/asciigol/docs/asciigol.md

 In the event that duplicate arguments are provided, only the first instance will be accepted while the subsequent ones will be ignoredj

 In addition to their default values, the `width` and `height` also have a maximum of 255 (the maximum value of an eight-bit unsigned integer).
 Using 0 for either of the dimensions will result in the program falling back to the default values.

+The background (`bg`) parameter allows the background color to be enabled.
+The default is no background color (`"none"`), but `"light"` (white background, black foreground) and `"dark"` (black background, white foreground) are specifiable.
+If the live and dead characters are the same, and the background color type is not `"none"`, the background (and foreground) colors will alternate between the live and dead cells.

 ### Configuration Files